 I conduct detailed testing and analysis of the app's performance every night based against the actual aurora that I capture on camera, reports from users and posts on social media.
 The model is carefully calibrated against the actual aurora in the sky to ensure that the substorm strength figure tracks the aurora strength in real-time.
 The model has now become so refined that bugs and deviations become very easy to identify.

-There are around 9000 people actively using the app and most evenings there can be over 1000 people permanently logged on every hour.
-The web server is taking over 100,000 requests an hour during big auroras and over 40,000 on a quiet night.
+There are over 50,000 people actively using the app and most evenings there can be over 2000 people permanently logged on every hour.
+Over 70,000 users have registered.
+The web server is taking over 300,000 requests an hour during big auroras and over 180,000 on a quiet night.

 One of the important things about the app is that it is 'self-testing'.
+It tests itself against both user reports and collected data.
 It displays the precise time when the substorm started, peaked and ended, so it is very easy for users to correlate that with their own observations.

-Feedback from testers in Iceland and Scandinavia has been that the strength of the aurora in the sky directly correlates with the trendline graph displayed in the substorm panel and the 24-hour substorm strength graph.
+Feedback from testers in Iceland, Scandinavia, Canada and Australasia has been that the strength of the aurora in the sky directly correlates with the trendline graph displayed in the substorm panel and the 24-hour substorm strength graph.

 There is nowhere for me to hide.
 I am presenting all of the relevant information on the app that allows users to verify its accuracy themselves.